Can Cats Eat Cucumber? What You Need to Know

 1. Alcohol

 It goes without saying that no pet, including cats, should consume alcohol.
-Alcohol can cause serious health issues for your feline friend, including poor brain health and liver damage.
+Alcohol can cause serious health issues for your feline friend, including brain, kidney, heart, and liver damage, leading to breathing difficulties and neurological signs such as tremors, seizures, coma, and death.

 2. Raisins

-As sweet as raisins can be, keep them far away from your cat.
+As sweet as raisins can sound, keep them far away from your cat.
 Raisins, even in small amounts, can cause kidney failure.

 3. Chocolate